PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Background and Related Work

 \subsection{Existing Data Poisoning Attacks}

-Many studies~\cite{biggio2012poisoning,gu2017badnets,liu2018trojaning,chen2017targeted,biggio2018wild,shafahi2018poison,bagdasaryan2020backdoor,fang2020local,chen2020badnl,carlini2023poisoning} show machine learning models are vulnerable to data poisoning and backdoor attacks.
-In particular, they showed that a machine learning model has attacker-desired behaviors (e.g., makes incorrect predictions for indiscriminate testing inputs, predicts attacker-chosen target labels for attacker-chosen testing inputs) when trained on the poisoned training dataset.
-Different from existing studies~\cite{biggio2012poisoning,gu2017badnets, shafahi2018poison,carlini2023poisoning}, our attacks do not poison the training dataset of a LLM.
-Instead, our attacks poison the knowledge database used to augment a LLM such that the LLM generates attacker-chosen target answers for attacker-chosen questions.
+Many studies~\cite{biggio2012poisoning,gu2017badnets,liu2018trojaning,chen2017targeted,shafahi2018poison,bagdasaryan2020backdoor,fang2020local,zhang2021backdoor,jia2022badencoder,carlini2023poisoning} show machine learning models are vulnerable to data poisoning and backdoor attacks.
+In particular, they showed that a machine learning model has attacker-desired behaviors when trained on the poisoned training dataset.
+When extended to RAG systems, they compromise an LLM or a retriever, which can be challenging when a RAG system adopts an LLM or a retriever released by big tech companies such as Meta and Google.
+Different from existing studies~\cite{biggio2012poisoning,gu2017badnets, shafahi2018poison,carlini2023poisoning}, our attacks do not poison the training dataset of a LLM or a retriever.
+Instead, our attacks exploit the new and practical attack surface introduced by knowledge databases of RAG systems.